 In the listing area (the biggest part of the screen) appears all the files and folders for the location shown in the Look In box.
+The C Drive of the ProtoTRAK SLX CNC is not accessible for program storage.

 The File Name box shows the program file on which the operation will be performed.

 Parts of the screen unique to specific operations will be discussed below.